 You can run an interference check at any time.
-To do so, in the Coordinate panel on the Collaborate ribbon, choose Interference Check > Run Interference Check.
+To do so, from the Tools menu, choose Interference Check>Run Check.
 Revit displays the Interference Check dialog.
 You can check for interference conditions between objects within the current project and between objects in a linked project.
 You cannot run a check between two different linked files, however.